A Guide to the Gower Peninsula

 My first suggestion would be the village of Mumbles.

-This is quintessential, vibrant seaside village is the gateway to the Gower and alongside having a a beautiful coastline, is full of fantastic places to eat and drink.
+This quintessential, vibrant seaside village is the gateway to the Gower and alongside having a beautiful coastline, is full of fantastic places to eat and drink.

-If you like camping then its hard to look further than Three Cliffs Bay Holiday park, this looks of the beach and has the best pitch views on the Peninsula.
+If you like camping then it’s hard to look further than Three Cliffs Bay Holiday park.
+This looks over the beach and has the best pitch views on the Peninsula.

-Aside from that there’s a huge amount of campsites, hotels, B&B’s, and unique stays dotted all around the peninsula, so the choice is yours.
+Aside from that there’s a huge number of campsites, hotels, B&B’s, and unique stays dotted all around the peninsula, so the choice is yours.

 For more travel, & photography inspiration around Wales check out my in-depth guides to each of my favourite regions below.